RESOURCES

 “This could help explain C and offers new insights into the problem.”

-Provide background information relevant to your audience, setting the stage for the importance of your work.
+Context (Why this study matters): Provide background information relevant to your audience, setting the stage for the importance of your work.

-Gradually lead readers towards the gap in current knowledge and clearly state the aim of your study.
+Focus (Key studies and rationale): Gradually lead readers towards the gap in current knowledge and clearly state the aim of your study.

-Provide a brief summary of the key findings or contributions of your work.
+Findings (A preview): Provide a brief summary of the key findings or contributions of your work.

+Present your data clearly and logically using precise, concise language.
 Organize different segments of your results with clear subheadings.

 Figures should be self-explanatory and understandable without reading the text.
 Make sure axes, labels, and legends are clear.